Ask a question

 You now have two WUI maps.
 One from Jeffco.
 One from Lakewood with three types of interfaces.
 They are not the same.
 Which one is applicable?
 Of the applicable one, when was it last updated?
 Does it reflect current development (e.g., between Alameda -C470- Morrison road)?
 If not, when will it be updated to reflect the changes from green space to housing development?
 The referenced area has evolved from open space to almost 100% housing with major road and a fire station in its boundaries.

-rickhalbach asked about 1 month agoRick -- Thanks for your interest in this project.
+rickhalbach asked 3 months agoRick -- Thanks for your interest in this project.
 Here is the information regarding your questions:

 Because of state deadlines and input received during the new code process, the map has undergone some modification.
 Lakewood’s WUI map, the version that identifies two Interface areas and one Intermix area, is the most recent and is the map currently proposed for adoption.
 The WUI boundaries are based on the developed conditions that existed at the time of Jefferson County’s 2024 update.